-- Small ball is the TPL’s entry level game play.
+Small ball is the TPL’s entry level game play.
 It should be played with a “sportsmanship first” approach from both players and coaches.
 As a league, our goal is to provide a safe playing atmosphere, where all kids play fairly and evenly.
 Small ball should provide increase player touches, advance playmaking, build on-field learning, and teach the basics of lacrosse to all participants.
 IMPORTANT: We do not support “alpha dog” or “hero” lacrosse play at any time.
-There are other venues for this type of play, and it will not be tolerated within the TPL small ball rules of play.
+There are other venues for this type of play, and it will not be tolerated within the TPL.

 Field of Play and Game Setup

-Game length is recommended for (1) 25-minute run time session, with 5 minutes in between games, and should run a minimum of 75-90 minutes of game play each session
+Game length is recommended for (1) 25-minute run time session, with 5 minutes in between games, and should run a minimum of 75-90 minutes of game play

-· Face Offs: One wing man from each team lines up opposite the opposing wing man.
+Face Offs: Players face-off after every goal with one wing man from each team lines up opposite the opposing wing man.
 Attack must start with both feet on GLE.
 Defense can setup in I-formation above the crease they are defending

 Rules of Play

-o There are no one handed or over the head sticks checks.
-Even if contact is not made a flag should be thrown and a penalty called.
+There are no one handed or over the head sticks checks.
+Even if there is NO contact made a flag should be thrown and a penalty called.

 If a flag is thrown for a personal foul, it’s a slow whistle play on until a shot, change of possession, or the ball becomes loose.
 Play will restart 6v6 from spot of foul unless it occurred in the defensive end of the field.
-In this case, a free clear will be granted to the offended team.
+In this case, a free clear will be granted.

 We have completely eliminated the passing rule.
 However, in the effort to promote sportsmanship, if a lop-sided game unfolds, the winning team is expected to self-impose a 2-3 pass rule on itself.